-Unfortunately, PowerPoint 2011 does not allow you to edit custom dictionaries, although you can add new words -- however there is a workaround to editing custom dictionaries, as we will explore later in this tutorial (yes, you use Word 2011).
+Unfortunately, PowerPoint 2011 for Mac does not allow you to edit custom dictionaries, although you can add new words.
+However there is a workaround to editing custom dictionaries, as we will explore later in this tutorial (yes, you use Word 2011).
 First let us explore how you can add new words to the custom dictionary from within PowerPoint:

 Figure 1: Add option selected

 - In this menu, select the Add option.
 You will not receive any confirmation that the selected word was added to the dictionary.
 But, the next time you use the word, PowerPoint won't flag it as a spelling error.

 - Alternatively, you can use the Add button from within the Spelling dialog box.
 Either way, this word gets added to your custom dictionary.